sematext/docs/docs/sematext-enterprise/licensing.md

 SPM licenses have additional limit on concurrent number of "server-apps".
-This "server-apps" is a combination of SPM App token and server where SPM monitor client is installed.
+This "server-apps" is a combination of SPM App token and server where Sematext Agent is installed.
 For example, if you have 4 servers, and on each of them you've installed 3 SPM App tokens, that is counted as 12 server-apps (regardless of whether those servers use same or different SPM App tokens).